The QATSPY Golfer’s Sports Page: Golf Swing Tips

 If you use the ASPEN Self-Coaching Technique, the golfer could reduce the man-hours of training by half.
 It allows the golfer to take their softball/baseball-type swing from the batter’s box to the tee box without difficulty.
 If you do the math using the ASPEN Self-Coaching System, the golfer could obtain the following:

 - Initially- Shooting high 80’s, or 1,000/(12.6 x 52) = 1.53 yrs.

 - Intermediately- Shooting mid- 80’s, or 2,000/(12.6 x 52)= 3.05 yrs.

 - Ultimately- single-digit handicap, or 3,000/(12.6 x 52)= 4.579 yrs.

 This is based on the beginner golfer who has never stepped foot on a golf course just using what motor-skills they developed from the softball/baseball-type swings.
-Other golfers will experience a shorter duration.
+Other golfers will experience a shorter duration time.

-The ESPY Golf Swing is basically is based on the golfer properly setting the wrists.
-This procedure was discussed on Golf Channel, Morning Drive show last Wednesday.
+The ESPY Golf Swing is basically based on the golfer properly syncing the right lower forearm and presetting the left wrist.
+This procedure was discussed on Golf Channel’s, Morning Drive show.
 Charlie Rymer was interviewing David Duval about what Charlie described as, “That wrist thing.”
-David described it as setting his wrists, my book refers to “That wrist thing” as presetting the wrist with two simple maneuvers (Sync and Preset) as noted in the Figure below.
-This was also demonstrated in great detail by Ken Duke with Lisa Cronwell on another interview on Golf Channel
+David described it as setting his wrists, and my book refers to “That wrist thing” as Syncing/Presetting the lower forearm/wrist with two simple maneuvers (Sync and Preset), as noted in the Figure below.
+This was also demonstrated in great detail by Ken Duke with Lisa Cornwell on another interview on Golf Channel

 To get more information on how to set the wristbands in your golf swing and use the Circadian Rhythm, purchase your copy of The ESPY Golf Swing Coach using the following links.